Risk | Vulnerability

 • Use clear signage: The best door numbering system in the world won’t matter at all if your numbers can’t be seen and read.
 Your numbers should be Arabic numerals, visible from the closest street or driveway, high contrast, reflective, and at the top right of the door — if you put the number next to the door, it could be blocked by the door itself when it’s open.
 If the number is on the door itself, it won’t be visible when the door is opened.
 If there are any awnings or trees near the door, be sure they do not block the number.
 If you need more information about signage and placement, we suggest that you check out the recommendations of the International Fire Code (section 505).

-• Lighting is important: Door numbers should be visible at all times, so be sure to light them.
+• Lighting is important: Door numbers should be visible at all times, so be sure to light them and ensure that auxiliary power is routed to those lights.
 If an emergency happens at night or during a power outage, responders should be able to see the numbers clearly.

 • Don’t forget temporary buildings: Sometimes organizations put up temporary structures during construction or renovation.
 If that’s the case at your business, don’t forget to add these structures to your numbering system in case an emergency happens in one of them.